Yuubi-san/dimensional/README.md

 11. Modular

-	From the user perspective–still not very much.
+	From the user perspective—still not very much.
 At the very least, need to cut the header into several pieces.
 Those would still have multi‐tier relationship if further decoupling of dimensions, units and quantities is not made by leveraging concepts.